Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Introduction

-\textbf{LM-based pipelines for TAGs.} Recent work has therefore focused on designing LM-based pipelines to better capture the context and nuances of the text in TAGs~\citep{chien2021node_giant, zhao2022learning_em, dinh2022e2eg}.
-In this approach, pre-trained LMs are fine-tuned and used to generate node embeddings that are tailored to the specific TAG tasks.
-For example, \citet{chien2021node_giant} fine-tuned a LM using a neighborhood prediction task, while \citet{zhao2022learning_em} fine-tuned a LM to predict the label distribution from a GNN's outputs.
-LM-based pipelines have achieved state-of-the-art (SOTA) results in node classification on \texttt{ogbn-arxiv} and \texttt{ogbn-products}~\citep{zhao2022learning_em}.
-However, for scalability reasons, existing works only rely on relatively small LMs, such as BERT~\citep{devlin2018bert} and DeBERTa~\citep{he2021deberta}, that fit into a single GPU, thus lacking the complex reasoning abilities of larger language models.
+\textbf{LM-based pipeline for TAGs.} Recent works have therefore focused on designing LM-based techniques to better capture the context and nuances of text within TAGs~\citep{chien2021node_giant, zhao2022learning_em, dinh2022e2eg}.
+In this approach, pre-trained LMs are fine-tuned and used to generate node embeddings that are tailored to the specific TAG tasks (depicted in Figure \ref{fig: overview} in light gray).
+For example, \citet{chien2021node_giant} fine-tuned an LM using a neighborhood prediction task, while \citet{zhao2022learning_em} fine-tuned an LM to predict the label distribution from a GNN's outputs.
+LM-based models have achieved state-of-the-art (SOTA) results in node classification on \texttt{ogbn-arxiv} and \texttt{ogbn-products}~\citep{zhao2022learning_em}.
+However, these works typically entail intricate designs and demand substantial computational resources.
+Furthermore, for scalability reasons, existing works mostly rely on relatively small LMs, such as BERT~\citep{devlin2018bert} and DeBERTa~\citep{he2021deberta}, and thus lack the complex reasoning abilities associated with larger language models.

-\textbf{Large Language Models.} The development of large pre-trained models such as GPT~\citep{brown2020language_gpt} has revolutionized language modeling.
-LLMs have resulted in clear improvements on many natural language processing (NLP) tasks, and enabled sophisticated language processing capabilities such as complex and zero-shot reasoning.
-Scaling laws~\citep{kaplan2020scaling_law} have revealed predictable rules for performance improvements with model and training data size.
-Furthermore, LLMs have exhibited `emergent abilities' that were not explicitly trained for, such as arithmetic, multi-step reasoning and instruction following~\citep{wei2022emergent}.
-Despite LLMs' success in other domains including computer vision~\citep{tsimpoukelli2021multimodal}, their potential benefits for TAG tasks have yet to be explored, making it an exciting and promising avenue for future research.
-Therefore, we would like to explore it in this work.
+\textbf{Large Language Models.} The advent of large pre-trained models, exemplified by GPT~\citep{brown2020language_gpt}, has revolutionized the field of language modeling.
+LLMs have notably enhanced performance across various natural language processing (NLP) tasks, and enabled sophisticated language processing capabilities such as complex and zero-shot reasoning.
+Furthermore, scaling laws~\citep{kaplan2020scaling_law} have revealed predictable rules for performance improvements with model and training data size.
+Additionally, LLMs have exhibited ``emergent abilities'' that were not explicitly trained for, such as arithmetic, multi-step reasoning and instruction following~\citep{wei2022emergent}.
+While LLMs have found new success in domains like computer vision~\citep{tsimpoukelli2021multimodal}, their potential benefits when applied to TAG tasks remain largely uncharted.
+This presents an exciting and promising avenue for future research, and it is precisely this untapped potential that we aim to explore in this work.